firebase/firebase-js-sdk/docs-devsite/auth.md

 User account creation can fail if the account already exists or the password is invalid.

+This method is not supported on [Auth](./auth.auth.md#auth_interface) instances created with a [FirebaseServerApp](./app.firebaseserverapp.md#firebaseserverapp_interface)<!-- -->.

 Note: The email address acts as a unique identifier for the user and enables an email-based password reset.
 This function will create a new user account and set the initial user password.

-Note: This method is not supported on [Auth](./auth.auth.md#auth_interface) instances created with a [FirebaseServerApp](./app.firebaseserverapp.md#firebaseserverapp_interface)<!-- -->.

 <b>Signature:</b>